tomoeOOseven/Traffic_Perception_Deep_Learning_Yolov8/README.md

 ### 2. Install Dependencies
-Ensure you have the required dependencies installed with GPU acceleration where possible: oxxnruntime pytorch opencv ultralytics numpy
+Ensure you have the required dependencies installed with GPU acceleration where possible: onnxruntime pytorch opencv ultralytics numpy

 ### 3. Install NVIDIA CUDA
 Download and install NVIDIA CUDA from the official website.